Why Random Pruning Is All We Need to Start Sparse: Appendix

-To train ER networks as weak lottery tickets for the different layerwise sparsity ratios, we use a learning rate of $0.1$ scheduled by a factor of $1 / 10$ at $80$ and $120$ epochs.
-We train with a batch size of $128$ for $160$ epochs using SGD with momentum $0.9$ and weight decay $0.0005$.
-The same hyperparameter setup is used for both ResNet18 and VGG16.
+We conduct our experiments with two datasets built for image classification tasks: CIFAR10 and CIFAR100 \cite{cifar10-100}.
+Experiments on Tiny Imagenet \citep{tiny-imagenet} are reported in Appendix \ref{app:tiny-imagenet}.
+We train two popular architectures, VGG16 \cite{vgg} and ResNet18 \cite{resnet}, to classify images in the CIFAR10 dataset.
+On the larger CIFAR100 dataset, we use VGG19 and ResNet50.
+Our code builds on the work of \cite{random-pruning-vita,synflow,kusupati2020soft} and is available at \url{https://github.com/RelationalML/sparse_to_sparse}.
+All our experiments were run with 4 Nvidia A100 GPUs.

+\textbf{Random Pruning}.
+Each model is trained using Stochastic Gradient Descent (SGD) with learning rate $0.1$ and momentum $0.9$ with weight decay $0.0005$ and batch size $128$.
+We use the same hyperparameters as \cite{sanity-check-jackpot} and train every model for $160$ epochs.
+We repeat all our experiments over three runs and report averages and standard $0.95$-confidence intervals, which can be found in the appendix due to space constraints.

-For experiments on strong lottery tickets using edge popup, we use an iterative version of edge popup as described in \citep{planting-jonas}.
+\textbf{Strong Lottery Tickets.} For experiments on strong lottery tickets using edge popup, we use an iterative version of edge popup as described in \citep{planting-jonas}.
 We initialize a sparse network and anneal the sparsity iteratively while keeping the mask fixed.
 For the ResNet18 we use a learning rate of $0.1$ and anneal in $5$ levels and $100$ epochs for each level.
 The batch size is $128$ and we use SGD with momentum $0.9$ and weight decay $0.0005$.
 We report performances after one run for each of these experiments due to limited computation.

-In the DST experiments, we use the same setup as for the ER networks stated above, and modify the mask every $100$ iterations.
+\textbf{Dynamic Sparse Training.} In the DST experiments, we use the same setup as random pruning, and modify the mask every $100$ iterations.
 For sparse to sparse training with DST, we us weight magnitude as importance score for pruning (with prune rate 0.5) and gradient for growth.

-For the weak lottery ticket pruning baselines of Iterative Synflow and IMP, we prune the network in $25$ levels with $30$ epoch warm up and train the final pruned network for $160$ epochs with a learning rate $0.001$.
-The batch size is $256$ and the learning rate is scheduled by $0.1$ at the epochs $80$ and $120$ with the Adam\citep{adam} optimizer.
-We use the code base of the authors of Synflow \citep{synflow} for these experiments.
+\textbf{Sparse to Sparse Training.} For the baseline IMP, we prune the network by removing $20\%$ parameters in every cycle and training for $150$ epochs in each cycle with a learning rate $0.1$ and a cosine LR schedule that anneals the learning rate to $0.01$.
+We follow the same procedure while training an ER network.

+For continuous sparsification with STR, we use the code provided by the authors \citep{kusupati2020soft} and the same hyperparameters for both ResNet18 and ResNet50 with \texttt{sInit\_value}$ = -200$ and modify the weight decay parameter as per the target sparsity. $0.0005$ for target sparsity $0.96$ and $0.001$ for target sparsity $0.995$.